 Have you been told that drugs, steroid injections or surgery are your only options to treat your hand and wrist pain?
-LifePlus Stem Cell therapies provide a non-surgical alternative that uses your own cells.
+If there is a medical need established LifePlus maybe able to provide a non-surgical alternative using stem cells.

 Susceptible to Arthritis & joint problems

 Hands and wrists have lots of joints and therefore arthritis can occur in several areas.

 The most common is arthritis of the thumb, this is caused by wearing of the cartilage at the base of the joint, called the carpometacarpal joint.
 Standard treatment involves anti-inflammatory medicines, splinting and corticosteroid injections.
 When these options are no longer effective surgical options such as joint fusions, which can relieve pain but stop joint motion, or joint replacements can be carried out.